Elevate Your Career with an MBA Degree from UM-Flint

 - Marketing & Innovation Management

-The Marketing & Innovation Management concentration puts an emphasis on marketing strategies, entrepreneurship, and innovative product design.
+The Marketing & Innovation Management concentration puts an emphasis on marketing strategies, entrepreneurship, and innovative product development.
 Students are equipped with the skills to enhance marketing communications and branding.

 - Organizational Leadership